icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 <a name="tools-misc"></a>
 #### Misc

+* [milvus](https://milvus.io) – Milvus is [open source](https://github.com/milvus-io/milvus) vector database for production AI, written in Go and C++, scalable and blazing fast for billions of embedding vectors.
 * [Weaviate](https://www.semi.technology/developers/weaviate/current/) – Weaviate is an [open source](https://github.com/semi-technologies/weaviate) vector search engine and vector database.
 Weaviate uses machine learning to vectorize and store data, and to find answers to natural language queries.
 With Weaviate you can also bring your custom ML models to production scale.
 * [MLReef](https://about.mlreef.com/) - MLReef is an end-to-end development platform using the power of git to give structure and deep collaboration possibilities to the ML development process.
 * [Pinecone](https://www.pinecone.io/) - Vector database for applications that require real-time, scalable vector embedding and similarity search.